mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 - Simplest policy search:
     - Start with an initial linear value function or Q-function
     - Nudge each feature weight up and down and see if your policy is better than before
+        - just like we did in local search for CSPs.
+        - If it's bettern, we keep the change.
+If it's worse, we discard it. and we repeat.
+        - And over time, we might find the process better and better and better.
+    - So what does it mean if a set of weights is better or worse ?
+        - you need to execute the policy and see how well it does.
 - Problems:
     - How do we tell the policy got better?
     - Need to run many sample episodes!
-        - In general, policy search tends to be less sample-efficient, which means you need to collect more experience to learn to do well with policy search than you need with Q-learning.
+        - In general, policy search tends to be **less sample-efficient**, which means you need to collect more experience to learn to do well with policy search than you need with Q-learning.
     - If there are a lot of features, this can be impractical
 - Better methods exploit lookahead structure, sample wisely, change multiple parameters…
+    - we're not going to get into here.

 ---